tock/tock/doc/reference/trd-hil-design.md

 ===============================

 Any error that can occur synchronously can usually occur asynchronously too.
-Therefore, callbacks need to indicate that an error occured and pass that back to the caller.
+Therefore, callbacks need to indicate that an error occurred and pass that back to the caller.

 The common case for this is virtualization, where a capsule turns one